Energy in Iceland: Sources

-Gas
+Fossil fuels

 In 1905 a power plant was set up in Hafnarfjörður, a town which is a suburb of Reykjavík.
-Reykjavík wanted to copy their success, so they appointed Thor Jenssen to run and build a gas station, Gasstöð Reykjavíkur.
+Reykjavík wanted to copy their success, so Thor Jenssen was appointed to run and build a gas station, Gasstöð Reykjavíkur.
 Jenssen could not get a loan to finance the project, so a deal was made with Carl Francke to build and run the station, with options for the city to buy him out.
 Construction started in 1909 and the station was fully built in 1910.
 The station lit up 120 gas lamps around the city and gave the opportunity to cook with gas too.
-In 1921 a hydropower plant was built at Elliðarár, which handled the growth of the city.
-In 1958 the gas station was demolished.
+In 1921, a hydropower plant was built at Elliðarár, which handled the growth of the city.
+In 1958, the gas station was demolished.

+In 1940 Iceland's energy consumption was 70% coal.
+In the 1950s oil consumption was around 60%.
+By 1960 coal consumption had fallen below 5% and by 1980 oil was used less than 30%.

 Hydropower

 The first hydropower plant was built in 1904 by a local entrepreneur.
 It was located in a small town outside of Reykjavík and produced 9 kW of power.
 The first municipal hydroelectric plant was built in 1921, and it could produce 1 MW of power.
 This plant single-handedly quadrupled the amount of electricity in the country.
 The 1950s marked the next evolution in hydroelectric plants.
 Two plants were built on the Sog River, one in 1953 which produced 31 MW, and the other in 1959 which produced 26.4 MW.
 These two plants were the first built for industrial purposes and they were co-owned by the Icelandic government.
 This process continued in 1965 when the national power company, Landsvirkjun, was founded.
 It was owned by both the Icelandic government and the municipality of Reykjavík.
-In 1969, they built a 210 MW plant on the Þjórsá River that would supply the southeastern area of Iceland with electricity and run an aluminium smelting plant that could produce 33,000 tons of aluminium a year.
+In 1969, a 210 MW plant was built on the Þjórsá River that would supply the southeastern area of Iceland with electricity and run an aluminium smelting plant that could produce 33,000 tons of aluminium a year.

 This trend continued and increases in the production of hydroelectric power are directly related to industrial development.
 In 2005, Landsvirkjun produced 7,143 GWh of electricity total of which 6,676 GWh or 93% was produced via hydroelectric power plants.
 5,193 GWh or 72% was used for power-intensive industries like aluminium smelting.
-In 2009 Iceland built its biggest hydroelectric project to date, the Kárahnjúkar Hydropower Plant, a 690 MW hydroelectric plant to provide energy for another aluminium smelter.
+In 2009, Iceland built its biggest hydroelectric project to date, the Kárahnjúkar Hydropower Plant, a 690 MW hydroelectric plant to provide energy for another aluminium smelter.
 This project was opposed strongly by environmentalists.